jhrohrig/hello-world/README.md

 # hello-world
-This repository is for relearning code
+this repository is for relearning code